 In-cabin storage is not especially generous for a vehicle of this size, but you do get large door pockets and a bin in the center console.
 As usual, there are dual cupholders alongside the shift lever, along with two more integrated into the fold-down center rear armrest.

-The tech set-up in the SQ8 models is excellent.
+The tech setup in the SQ8 models is excellent.
 It's simply laid out and boasts all the necessary features that you could want from a modern SUV.
-The dual-screen system is made up of a 10.1-inch upper screen that can be operated via touch or through the use of a physical dial in the center console.
+The dual-screen system is made up of a 10.1-inch upper screen that can be operated via touch or the use of a physical dial in the center console.
 Audi's Virtual Cockpit is also standard on both models and uses a 12.3-inch display, while below the center touchscreen, there is yet another 8.6-inch touchscreen.
 There are a ton of haptic surfaces throughout the cabin that allow for the accurate control of the infotainment system.
 That said, there are times when one wishes for a simple physical button when accessing certain features on the move.
 Apple CarPlay and Android Auto are enabled by the 10.1-inch screen along with a Google Maps navigation system, Bluetooth streaming, and HD Radio.
 A 17-speaker Bang & Olufsen sound system is standard on both trims, but on the Prestige, an optional 23-speaker setup is available with a 1,920-watt kick for $5,000.

-Neither the NHTSA or the IIHS have a complete review of the 2021 Audi SQ8 yet, although the SUV did manage to score four stars in the NHTSA's rollover test.
-However, the 2020 Audi Q8 on which the SQ8 is based received a Top Safety Pick award from the IIHS and a full five-star rating from the NHTSA, so if full testing of the SQ8 is conducted, we expect it to return favorable reviews compared to the competition.
+Neither the NHTSA or the IIHS have a complete review of the 2022 Audi SQ8 yet, although the SUV did manage to score four stars in the NHTSA's rollover test.
+However, the 2021 Audi Q8 on which the SQ8 is based received a Top Safety Pick award from the IIHS and a full five-star rating from the NHTSA, so if full testing of the SQ8 is conducted, we expect it to return favorable reviews compared to the competition.

 The best model of the lineup is definitely the Prestige.
 The range-topping spec gets a few more standard features including a head-up display, an upgraded interior, and heated rear seats.
 It's the better option of the two even though it is more expensive.
-We'd opt for the Sport Package that costs $5,900 that adds active roll stabilization, a quattro sport rear differential and red brake calipers.
+We'd opt for the Sport Package that costs $5,900 and adds active roll stabilization, a quattro sport rear differential and red brake calipers.
 That being said, if you can only stretch to the Premium Plus, it still feels like a premium high-performance SUV from behind the wheel.

 The two German SUVs are closely related both in terms of pricing and power outputs.
-The BMW puts out slightly more horsepower but the Audi has the upper hand in torque.
-The X6 M50i gets better fuel economy, although that is perhaps less important in a hot SUV.
-In terms of performance, both have a lot of power at their disposal and offer impressive handling.
+The BMW X6 M50i puts out slightly more horsepower but the Audi has the upper hand in terms of torque.
+The X6 M50i is the better performer in terms of fuel economy, although that is perhaps less important in a performance-oriented SUV.
+In terms of performance, both have a whole lot of power at their disposal and offer impressive handling.
 On the inside, both of the SUVs are swathed in premium leather and soft-touch materials.
 They offer vast amounts of comfort and luxury in their cabins, but the Audi's infotainment setup is slightly more modern thanks to the dual screens.
 Overall, the Audi edges out the BMW due to its spacious cabin, larger trunk, and gorgeous design.

-The most popular competitors of 2021 Audi SQ8:
+The most popular competitors of 2022 Audi SQ8: